Apirat Kongsompong: Military career

 Kongsompong received a commission as an army officer upon graduation from Chulachomklao Royal Military Academy in 1985.
 He served as a pilot at the Army Aviation Center at the beginning of his military career.
 He completed UH-1H Maintenance/Test Pilot Training at Fort Eustis, Virginia, USA.
 He also completed the AH-1H Pilot Training Course at Fort Rucker, Alabama, USA.
 Kongsompong is also a graduate of Infantry Officer Advanced Course at Fort Benning, Georgia, USA.
 In October 1990, he was appointed Assistant Logistics Officer at the Royal Thai Army Defense Attaché Office in Washington D.C.
-Command and General Staff Course.

 Kongsompong commanded the 2nd Battalion, 11th Infantry Regiment, King's Guard in Bangkok.
 He went on to command 11th Infantry Regiment King's Guard.
 He served as the Commanding General of 11th Infantry Division in Chachoengsao Province.
-He went on to serve as the Commanding General of 15th Military Circle in Petchaburi Province.
+He went on to serve as the Commanding General of 15th Military Circle in Phetchaburi province.
 Kongsompong commanded the 1st Division of the King's Guard in Bangkok.
 In 2016, Kongsompong was appointed the Commanding General of the 1st Army Area.
 He was promoted to Assistant Commander in Chief of the Royal Thai Army in 2017.
 Kongsompong was appointed the Commander in Chief of the Royal Thai Army in 2018, a position he held until his retirement in September 2020.

 His deployment experience includes anti-communist operations in 1986.
 He served as the Commander of Task Force 14 which conducted counter-insurgency operations in Yala Province in 2004.

 Kongsompong is associated with the military clique Wong Thewan, in turn associated with the 1st Division, the King's Guard.